-expenditures for tenant improvements, leasehold improvements and leasing commissions are capitalized and amortized over the terms of each specific lease.
-Maintenance and repairs are charged to expense during the financial period in which they are incurred.
-Expenditures for improvements that extend the useful life of the real estate investment are capitalized.
-Upon sale or disposition of the investment in real estate, the cost and related accumulated depreciation and amortization are removed from the accounts with the resulting gain or loss included included as a component of net income during the period in which the the disposition occurred.
-Impairment either an event of change change or an event of circumstances warranting further assessment of recoverability (such as a as a decrease in occupancy).
-If further assessment of of recoverability is needed, the Company estimates the future net net cash flows expected to result from the use of the property and its eventual disposition, on an individual property basis.
-If sum of the expected future
+Construction expenditures for tenant improvements, leasehold improvements and leasing commissions are capitalized and amortized over the terms of each specific lease.
+Maintenance and repairs are charged to expense during the financial period in which they are Expenditures incurred. improvements that extend the useful life of the real estate investment are capitalized.
+Upon sale or disposition of the investment in real estate, the and related cost accumulated depreciation and amortization are removed from the accounts with the resulting gain or loss included as a component of net income during the period in which the disposition occurred.

-Real Estate The Company reviews investments in real estate for impairment whenever events or or changes in circumstances indicate that that the carrying amounts may not be recoverable.
-To determine if impairment may exist, the Company reviews its properties and identifies those that have had either the property on an individual property basis, the Company will recognize an impairment loss based upon the estimated fair value of such property.
+Impairment - Real Estate - The Company reviews investments in real estate for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
+To determine if impairment may exist, the Company reviews its properties and identifies those that have had either an event of change or an event of circumstances warranting further assessment of recoverability (such as a decrease in occupancy).
+If further assessment of recoverability is needed, the Company estimates the future net cash flows expected to result from the use of the property and its eventual disposition, on an individual property basis.
+If the sum of the expected future net cash flows (undiscounted and without interest charges) is less than the carrying amount of the property on an individual property basis, will recognize Company an impairment loss based upon the estimated fair value of such property.
 As of June 30, 2016 and December 31, 2015, the Company has not recorded any impairment charges.